 If you do not have a roommate and are having difficulty finding one before room selection, visit the Residence Life Office for a list of students seeking roommates.
 Fill out a roommate inquiry form (DOC) in order to be added to the list.
 Also check with your resident advisor or hall counselor to see if they know of other students looking for a roommate.
 At the time of room selection, students without roommates will be placed on a waitlist in lottery number order and will be placed in a room with a roommate at a later date.

 A small number of triple rooms are available on campus on fourth floor of Belk and second floor of Duke.
 These rooms are assigned according to lottery number order.
-If you are part of a group that is interested in living in a triple room, complete the triple room application (DOC) and email the completed form to the Residence Life Office.
+If you are part of a group that is interested in living in a triple room, complete the triple room application (PDF) and email the completed form to the Residence Life Office.